 - Severe Economic Hardship work permission does not apply when sufficient on-campus employment is available.

-- A student must consult a CIE advisor before applying for this benefit.
-The CIE assists students with understanding eligibility issues and provides guidance on the application process with appropriate supporting materials.
+- A student must consult a CGE advisor before applying for this benefit.
+The CGE assists students with understanding eligibility issues and provides guidance on the application process with appropriate supporting materials.

 - A student must have studied at UT for one full year before becoming eligible.